 Your sales rep thinks that a prospect is committed to buy.
 But is that really the case?

 Typically, assigning a sales opportunity to a “commit” stage means that your sales rep has verbal confirmation that a deal will close.
 The problem is, not all reps use the same criteria when forecasting what will make it across the finish line this quarter.
-And, if you’re not speaking the same language, it can lead to end of quarter surprises.
-According to research from SiriusDecisions, just 21% of companies come within 10% of their forecasts which is an indicator that end of quarter surprises are the norm vs. the exception.
+And, if you’re not speaking the same language, it can lead to end-of-quarter surprises.
+According to research from SiriusDecisions, just 21% of companies come within 10% of their sales forecasts, which is an indicator that end-of-quarter surprises are the norm vs. the exception.

 In order to build more confidence in your team’s ability to deliver against its commits, take a look at the variance between where your sales teams expect to end up and where their numbers actually are at the end of the quarter.
 You’ll find that by identifying the problem spots, you’ll be able to better define what you’re looking for in a “commit” — and can teach your sales reps to speak your language.